TATTOO FAQ'S

 Q: Can you cover scars?

-A: We can tattoo over most scar tissue, but depending on which type of scar it is this may affect final color.
-Tattooing will do little to affect the texture of the skin.
+A: We can tattoo over most scar tissue, but depending on which type of scar it is, this may affect the final color.
+Tattooing will have little effect on the texture of the skin.

-Q: Do cover-ups have to be black or really dark?
+Q: Do cover-ups have to be black or dark?

-A: No. The cover up tattoo must be busy with high contrast and highlights.
-The eye automatically looks at the lightest point of any picture first, therefore we hide the old tattoo behind a 3D image in a place that has plenty of highlights.
+A: Yes, and no. The cover-up tattoo must feature high contrast and highlights.
+The eye automatically looks at the lightest point of any picture first; therefore, we hide the old tattoo behind a 3D image in a place that has plenty of highlights.
 Celtic knot work or hair/fur is splendid for this purpose.

 Q: How deep does the needle go?